RV Power Connectors & Adapters

 30A Male to 50A Female Heavy-Duty Cable Design

-Who it's for: RV owners who need flexibility to connect to higher-capacity campground power while safely adapting their setup.
+Who it's for: RV owners with a 30A rig who need to connect to a 50A campground pedestal using a properly rated dogbone adapter.

 Known limitation: Does not increase available power—only adapts the connection type.